pryn-kb/python-test/_episodes/16-conditionals.md

 ~~~
 {: .output}

-## Conditionals are often used inside loops.
+## Conditionals are often used inside loops

 *   Not much point using a conditional when we know the value (as above).
 *   But useful when we have a collection to process.